 Entry from all EU countries, Iceland, Liechtenstein, Norway and Switzerland is possible.

-Travelers being 6 years and older who want to enter into Spain by air or sea coming from a risk area must have a negative corona test (PCR test or TMA test).
-Not older than 72 hours prior to the entry.
-This regulation ist not applicable for people entering by land route.
-Transit travelers who do not leave the transit area are exempt from this obligation.
+Travellers being 6 years and older who want to enter into Spain by air or sea coming from a risk area must have a negative corona test (PCR test or TMA test).
+Not older than 72 hours before the entry.
+This regulation is not applicable for people entering by land route.
+Transit travellers who do not leave the transit area are exempt from this obligation.

 Spanish ports are closed for international cruise ships.

 In Spain, the state of alarm was declared by the Real Decreto 926/2020 which should be applicable until May 9th.
 The state of alarm gives the autonomous communities the opportunity to impose curfews during nights.